 When “unbalanced,” pathogenic bacteria can then take over the environment, overwhelming the “good guys” and creating poor gut health.
-Poor gut health can negatively impact food digestion, vitamin production, and can lead to serious malnutrition.
-In addition, an imbalance of gut microbiome has been linked to other health concerns such as cancer, inflammation, bowel disease, depression, anxiety, and other serious health issues.
+Poor gut health can negatively impact food digestion and vitamin production, which can lead to serious malnutrition.
+In addition, an imbalance of the gut microbiome has been linked to other health concerns such as cancer, inflammation, bowel disease, depression, anxiety, and other serious health issues.
 Having a balanced gut microbiome consisting of thousands of different species of microbes will help your dog maintain optimal health.

 Feeding your dog “good” or beneficial bacteria (also known as probiotics) can have the following positive impacts:

-There are many things that damage the gut environment and create much of the chronic disease we see in our dogs today.
+There are many things that damage the gut environment and create much of the chronic diseases we see in our dogs today.
 This includes:

 There’s been a lot of buzz on the human side surrounding the benefits of probiotics for humans.
 For years, we’ve observed positive changes in our gastrointestinal tracts, energy, and skin.
 As such, much of this has spilled over into the pet world.